matthias-blomme/ad-project-document/book/src/partial_exam/partial_exam_server.md

   - These will be overwritten with the correct tests.
 - The result must be **pushed** to your **own** repository on **Gitlab**.

-## Forbidden
-- No communication with other students in whatever form or way is allowed.

 ## Allowed
 - You are allowed to use the internet to search for information.
-- You are allowed to use AI to help you write code.
+- You are allowed to use AI to help you write code (code completion).
+Question-driven AI is forbidden.
 - You are allowed to use the code from the lessons and example repositories.

 ## Evaluation